Oura says it gets government demands for user data

 Amazon

-wearable health monitor with data security
+wearable health monitor with privacy

 As an affiliate, we earn on qualifying purchases.